 - Read and reread the fellowship description, website, and your application

 - Read news and major publications on your topic and region of interest.
 You will be tested on your knowledge on issues affecting the region or developments in the field you have selected.

-- Practice answering interview questions (especially the easy ones) – You will be asked to talk about yourself, your goals, and questions that seem challenging on the spot.
+- Practise answering interview questions (especially the easy ones) – You will be asked to talk about yourself, your goals, and questions that seem challenging on the spot.
 These questions are asked because the interviewers are genuinely curious about you and they are also assessing how you respond to pressure.
-Never leave a question un-answered!
+Never leave a question unanswered!
 This is your opportunity to be creative, confident, and think on your feet.

 - Arrive early!

 - Wear business attire that is appropriate.
 Be sure to turn off your phone and during the interview sit up straight, make eye contact, smile, and address the entire committee when answering questions.